na-na-hi/renget/archive/tgslop.md

 >vampire hunder d: bloodlist
 >escaflowne motion picture / a girl in gaia
 >jin roh the wolf brigade (modern near future scifi)

+## Guns, Guns, Guns (with thanks to /k/anon)
+What gun prompts yield in Bing.
+As usual, mileage may vary with style.

+>the actual gun or close enough, enough of the time Holding a m1911 holding a Glock 17
+Holding a glock18
+holding a ak47
+holding a AR15
+Holding a M16
+Holding a M4A1

+>Random long gun:
+holding a vintorez
+holding a barret rifle
+holding a Soviet Sniper Rifle
+holding a SPAS12

+>Holding a random Rifle:
+holding a Steyr AUG
+holding a M249 LMG
+holding a galil
+holding a f2000
+holding a mosin nagant rifle

+>holding a random shotgun (not sawed off) holding a sawnoff shotgun

+>holding a scifi long gun
+holding a aLIENS Pulse Rifle
+M41A Pulse Rifle
+holding a german machinegun

+>Holding an AK
+holding a mosin nagant
+holding a Soviet Rifle

+>holding a random assault rifle holding a M60 holding a M249 LMG holding a M249 Machinegun holding a M2 Browning holding a MG42 holding a bullpup rifle (does not give you a bullpup gun) holding a IMI UZI holding a FAMAS holding a MP5 (sometimes an smg) holding a M1 Garand

+>Holding a random pistol:
+holding a DEAGLE
+holding a Taurus Judge
+holding a Thompson
+Holding random gun
+holding a FN SCAR
+holding a IWI Tavor
+holding a minigun
+holding a gatling gun
+holding a G36
+holding a thompson smg
+holding a MP40
+holding a cz75
+holding a FN FAL
+holding a MAC10
+holding a LUGER
+holding a PDW
+holding a PD@

+>Weird Results:
+holding a desert eagle
+holding a barret
+holding a german submachinegun holding a M249 SAW,